Arcadian eyes balance sheet platform to support growth after passing $1bn GWP mark

 SiriusPoint relationship

-Boylan said the MGA continues to have a strong relationship with SiriusPoint and that the Bermudian could continue to have a role in its capital structure and as a capacity provider.
+Boylan said the MGA continues to have a strong relationship with SiriusPoint and that the Bermudian could continue to have a role in its capital structure and as a capacity provider, as both parties consider their options.

 To support plans to launch a balance sheet business the MGA would need to be able to put in around $150mn of capital, Boylan suggested.